gteissier/UYBHYS-2019-Poulpy/README.md

 A great event, many thanks to the organizers and sponsors !

 @pentest_swissky has made a [write-up](https://swisskyrepo.github.io/SeaMonsterCTF/).

-In this part, we will cover some parts not coverted by his write-up, namely two custom services deployed on `bastion` host, running on `tcp/4141` and `tcp/4242`.
+In this write-up, we will cover some parts not coverted by his write-up, namely two custom services deployed on `bastion` host, running on `tcp/4141` and `tcp/4242`.

+We have safely disarm the vulnerabilities they contain before the teams can attack each other, during the 30 minutes observation phase, by fixing the source code and recompiling the binaries.

+We had time to exploit the `tcp/4242` service of almost every team, but we have failed to exploit the `tcp/4141` during the CTF.
+It is partly because we have messed up with the binary and wrongly believed there a stack cookie, not present in the initial binary.

 # bastion.unlock.ctf:4242